Carsten-Ke/sequence-fairies/README.md

 # Sequence-Fairies

-DW-Helper (DomainWorld-Helper) contains several programs that can help with your domain analyses.
+Sequence-Fairies contains several programs that can help with your analyses.

 ## Programs